zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

 These details come from the fields listed below, which correspond to parameters provided by Checkmk (``$NOTIFY_*``).
-Technically, they can be replaced with whatever you want, but it’s not recommended.

 **Required fields are marked with an asterisk (\*).**